About Boston Baroque

-Boston Baroque reaches an international audience with its twenty critically-acclaimed recordings on Telarc Records.
-These recordings — of which Fanfare magazine wrote “each one is an incomparable gem”—are heard by millions on classical radio stations in North America and Europe.
-In 2012, the orchestra became the first American orchestra to record with the UK audiophile label, Linn Records and their August release of The Creation received great critical acclaim.
+Boston Baroque reaches an international audience with its twenty-four acclaimed recordings.
+These recordings — of which Fanfare magazine wrote, “Each one is an incomparable gem”—are heard by millions on classical radio stations in North America and Europe.
+In 2012, the orchestra became the first American orchestra to record with the highly-regarded UK audiophile label, Linn Records and their release of The Creation received great critical acclaim.

-Opera Britannia said of the orchestra’s 2010 release of Mozart Arias for Male Soprano, with soloist Michael Maniaci, “A disc of this importance should be a pre-requisite for all vocal connoisseurs and admirers of Mozart alike.”
+Opera Britannia said of the orchestra’s 2010 release of Mozart Arias for Male Soprano, with soloist Michael Maniaci, “A disc of this importance should be a prerequisite for all vocal connoisseurs and admirers of Mozart alike.”
 Of the 2009 release of Vivaldi’s Four Seasons, Gramophone wrote, “Boston Baroque’s playing combines supreme technical precision with unexpected psychological depth.”
 The magazine also cited the Bach Orchestral Suites, which was picked as an Editor’s Choice, for their “virtuosity and élan.”
 Fanfare called Boston Baroque’s recording of Bach’s Brandenburg Concertos, “A set to treasure . . . it belongs on the shelf of every lover of the Baroque.”

-The premier recording of The Philosopher’s Stone was an Opera News Editor’s Choice and was shouted by Fanfare as “a valuable and utterly fascinating release” in which “the standard of performance . . . rises frequently to the level of the spectacular.”
+The premiere recording of The Philosopher’s Stone was an Opera News Editor’s Choice and was shouted by Fanfare as “a valuable and utterly fascinating release” in which “the standard of performance . . . rises frequently to the level of the spectacular.”

-Boston Baroque’s recording of Handel’s Messiah was Classic CD‘s number one recommendation in its 1997 review of the crowded field of Messiah recordings and Billboard magazine called Gluck’s Iphigénie en Tauride “a superb production [and] cause for celebration . . . [the recording] takes pride of place among readings of Iphigénie en Tauride, if not among all Gluck operas on record.”
+Boston Baroque’s recording of The Messiah was Classic CD‘s number one recommendation in its 1997 review of the crowded field of Messiah recordings and Billboard magazine called Gluck’s Iphigénie en Tauride “a superb production [and] cause for celebration . . . [the recording] takes pride of place among readings of Iphigénie en Tauride, if not among all Gluck operas on record.”